Indigenous Peoples Heritage Month

 Time: 5 PM to 6 PM ET

-In celebration of Indigenous Peoples' Heritage Awareness Month, the ACM DEI Council is proud to host a panel for our diverse computing community that provides interesting and insightful perspectives on issues of great importance, particularly to persons from indigenous populations.
-Organized by ACM DEI Council member, Timothy Pinkston (University of Southern California), the panel consists of indigenous researchers from multiple countries who will discuss why data sovereignty and the preservation of native cultures and languages are important and why these may be at risk with Generative AI and other emerging technologies; how the creativity and ingenuity inherent to indigenous cultures can be cultivated by leveraging computing and other advanced technologies; how further to improve access to computing technologies and related research/education resources in tribal communities, while also enabling environmental and wildlife sustainability, advancing native culture and way of life; and much more.
+In celebration of Indigenous Peoples' Heritage Awareness Month, the ACM DEI Council hosted a panel for our diverse computing community that provided interesting and insightful perspectives on issues of great importance, particularly to persons from indigenous populations.
+Organized by ACM DEI Council member, Timothy Pinkston (University of Southern California), the panel consisted of indigenous researchers from multiple countries who discussed why data sovereignty and the preservation of native cultures and languages are important and why these may be at risk with Generative AI and other emerging technologies; how the creativity and ingenuity inherent to indigenous cultures can be cultivated by leveraging computing and other advanced technologies; how further to improve access to computing technologies and related research/education resources in tribal communities, while also enabling environmental and wildlife sustainability, advancing native culture and way of life; and much more.

-Moderated by Cynthia (Star Horse Woman) Lindquist, other panelists include Ian Her Many Horses, Te Taka Keegan, Sean Chandler, and Elmer Guy.
-The panel is scheduled to occur via Zoom on Wednesday, November 6, 2024, from 5pm – 6pm ET (10 PM UTC).
+Moderated by Cynthia (Star Horse Woman) Lindquist, other panelists included Ian Her Many Horses, Te Taka Keegan, Sean Chandler, and Elmer Guy.

 Moderator